Be a critical member in a team of social justice advocates! The Public Justice Center seeks an attorney to join its Human Right to Housing Team.

 - Maryland bar admission or admission to another state bar.

-· Ability to work both independently and collaboratively with others both in and outside of the PJC.
+- Ability to work independently and collaboratively both in and outside of the PJC.

-Compensation: This is a full-time, exempt, professional position.
-The attorney may be called upon to work hours in excess of 40 hours in a workweek, including the potential for evening and weekend work.
+This is a full-time, exempt, professional position.
+An attorney may be called upon to work hours in excess of 40 hours in a workweek, including the potential for evening and weekend work.
 Local travel will be required at times.
-Salary range for an attorney with 1-5 years of experience is $60,000-70,000 and increases with experience, plus a signing bonus and a $1,000 Spanish language bonus if qualified.
+Salary range for an attorney with 1-15 years of experience is $60,000-90,000 and increases with experience, plus a signing bonus and a $1,000 Spanish language bonus if qualified.
 The PJC will be reviewing and updating its salary scale in the coming months and strives to maintain parity with state legal employers such as the Offices of Attorney General and Public Defender.
 An excellent cafeteria benefit package in the annual amount of $15,000 is also provided.
 This package offers health, vision, dental, disability and life insurance, and retirement options.
 Cafeteria benefits packages give employees flexibility to choose how to direct their benefits.
 For example, this package can cover 100% of employee healthcare premiums, but an employee can choose to direct those funds towards retirement if they already have health insurance.
 PJC employees receive at least 20 days of paid leave, with increases based on length of tenure, 10 paid holidays, and 15 days of sick leave annually.

 Physical/Mental Demands and Office Environment